 Third commandment of the Skin God: Always remove your makeup before going to bed.
 Wash it off too.
 Leaving makeup for too long can clog up your pores, damage your skin follicles and of course - get invaded by pirates, I mean the acne bacteria!

 And tone it down with the makeup.
 Having makeup all the time is a special kind of hell for your skin.
 It can’t breathe, it can’t relax, it can’t do it’s own thing.
-Let your skin relax for a few days and chill.
+Let your skin relax for a few days, chill, and you'll be making the first step towards younger looking skin.

 So let’s say you’ve been out and about for like 12 hours, and there’s no break in sight.
 Last time you washed your hands was in the morning.
 So what to do?
 Well, carrying hand sanitizer on you is always a good idea.
 These can be found in almost any shape and size and are pretty affordable.
 Carrying a portable hand sanitizer can be a godsend in sooo many situations.

-When considering your next foundation, look for the ones containing salicylic acid.
+When considering your next foundation, look for the ones containing the amazing salicylic acid.

 Be careful with products containing benzoyl peroxide though.
 While a recommended ingredient in treating acne, benzoyl can make ordinary skin too dry which will only make it produce more oil.